 I will never reject, from any consideration personal to myself, the cause of the defenseless or oppressed, or delay any man's cause for lucre or malice.
-So help me God.
+So help me God

 - (2) Unprofessional conduct.
-It is hereby declared to be unprofessional conduct and grounds of disbarment for any attorney to violate any of the provisions of the oath prescribed by this section; or to stir up strife and litigation; or to hunt up causes of action and inform thereof, in order to be employed to bring suit, or to breed litigation by seeking out those having claims for personal injuries or other grounds of action in order to secure them as clients; or to employ agents or runners for like purposes or to pay or reward, directly or indirectly, those who bring or influence the bringing of such cases or business to his office, or to remunerate policemen, court or prison officials, physicians, hospital attaches or others who may succeed in influencing the criminal, the sick, the injured, the ignorant or others to seek his professional services. - (3) VOID CONTRACT, LEGAL EFFECT.
+It is hereby declared to be unprofessional conduct and grounds of disbarment for any attorney to violate any of the provisions of the oath prescribed by this section; or to stir up strife and litigation; or to hunt up causes of action and inform thereof, in order to be employed to bring suit, or to breed litigation by seeking out those having claims for personal injuries or other grounds of action in order to secure them as clients; or to employ agents or runners for like purposes or to pay or reward, directly or indirectly, those who bring or influence the bringing of such cases or business to his office, or to remunerate policemen, court or prison officials, physicians, hospital attaches or others who may succeed in influencing the criminal, the sick, the injured, the ignorant or others to seek his professional services; or to violate the disciplinary rules of the American bar association code of professional responsibility, as adopted by the supreme court - (3) VOID CONTRACT, LEGAL EFFECT.
 Any contract of employment obtained or made in violation of this section shall be absolutely void as to the attorney; but the client may recover any compensation paid thereunder to or for or received by the attorney on account of such employment.
+The attorney shall not be allowed to prosecute or defend the action or proceeding contemplated by such employment.

+History: Sup Ct Order, 48 W (2d) vii

-The attorney shall not be allowed to prosecute or defend the action or proceeding contemplated by such employment. - 256.293 Trust accounts required.
-A member of the state bar shall not commingle the money or other property of a client with his own, and he shall promptly report to the client the receipt by him of all money and other property belonging to such client.
-Unless the client otherwise directs in writing, whenever an attorney collects any sum of money upon any action, claim or proceeding, either by way of settlement or after trial or hearing, he shall promptly deposit his client's funds in a bank or trust company, authorized to do business in the State of Wisconsin, in a bank account separate from his own account and clearly designated as "Clients' Funds Account" or "Trust Funds Account", or words of similar import.
-Unless the client otherwise directs in writing, securities of a client in bearer form shall be kept by the attorney in a safe deposit box at a bank or trust company authorized to do business in the State of Wisconsin, which safe deposit box shall be clearly designated as "Clients' Account" or "Trust Account", or words of similar import, and be separate from the attorney's own safe deposit box, History: Sup.
-Ct.
-Order, 13 W (2d) xi.
+In a will contest where objection to the execution of the will witnessed by an attorney representing the proponent is in issue, the attorney should withdraw from the case (which requirement is not satisfied by having his partner try the case), the rule being a question of ethics and not one of competency of testimony Estate of Elvers, 48 W (2d) 17, 179 NW (2d) 881 otherwise directs in writing, whenever an attorney collects any sum of money upon any action, claim or proceeding, either by way of settlement or after trial or hearing, he shall promptly deposit his client's funds in a bank or trust company, authorized to do business in the State of Wisconsin, in a bank account separate from his own account and clearly designated as "Clients' Funds Account" or "Trust Funds Account", or words of similar import.
+Unless the client otherwise directs in writing, securities of a client in bearer form shall be kept by the attorney in a safe deposit box at a bank or trust company authorized to do business in the State of Wisconsin, which safe deposit box shall be clearly designated as "Clients' Account" or "Trust Account", or words of similar import, and be separate from the attorney's own safe deposit box.